joshua-roberts/Policy-Machine/mkdocs/docs/api.md

 ## Important Notes

 1. **Namespaces** - Node's can belong to namespaces which allow for multiple nodes of the same type to have the same name.
 Nodes that have the same name but different type are allowed in the same namesapce.
 If a node is created with out specifying the namespace, it will be put in the 'default' namespace.
 1. **Super user metadata** - There are 7 nodes that make up the super user metadata.
-The super user is assigned to 2 User Attributes super_ua1 and super_ua2.
-These two attributes are assigned to a Policy Class also called super.
-Super_ua1 is associated with an Object Attribute, super_oa1, which is also assigned to the Policy Class super, with * permissions.
+The super user is assigned to 2 user attributes super_ua1 and super_ua2.
+These two attributes are assigned to a policy class also called super.
+Super_ua1 is associated with an Object Attribute, super_oa1, which is also assigned to the policy class super, with * permissions.
 This gives any user in super_ua1 all permissions on objects in super_oa1.
 There is one Object called super assigned to super_oa1.
 Super_ua2 is associated with super_ua1 with * permissions.
 This allows the super user to have all permissions on itself as well.
 ![alt text](images/super.png "super")
-2. **Creating a Policy Class** - When creating a Policy Class we check if the requesting user has the permission "create a Policy Class" on the super object.
+2. **Creating a policy class** - When creating a policy class we check if the requesting user has the permission "create a policy class" on the super object.
-3. **Policy Class assignments** - When a Policy Class is created, an Object Attribute that will represent the Policy Class is also created, and assigned to super_oa1.
-The representative will be used any time a user is assigning to or deassigning from the Policy Class.
-This allows us to control who can perform these actions since Policy Classes them selves cannot be assigned or associated to any other nodes.
+3. **policy class assignments** - When a policy class is created, an Object Attribute that will represent the policy class is also created, and assigned to super_oa1.
+The representative will be used any time a user is assigning to or deassigning from the policy class.
+This allows us to control who can perform these actions since policy classes them selves cannot be assigned or associated to any other nodes.
 ![alt text](images/pc.png "creating a policy class")

 ## Getting Started